mi4uu/task-downloader/backend/README.rst

 I decided to use fast api for the api with celery as a standard approach for distributed tasks. celery is configured to use rabbitMQ as a message broker and redis as a result store.

-job is split into multiple celery tasks. celery tasks are queued and linked after the creation of the task in db. celery tasks are independent from api server.
+job is split into multiple celery tasks. each file is downloaded simultaneously and then archived.

+celery tasks are queued and linked after the creation of the task in db.

+celery tasks are independent from api server.

 I did implement callback_url

 i did not implement restarting of tasks in case of network errors, but it should be easy to do using celery build-in mechanisms.